Athena-Home-Loans/keydra/docs/content/developing/clients.md

 Anyway... *Clients* are nothing but SDKs to facilitate (keep the code clean, really) the development of *Providers*.

-See the [client documentation](clients) for more details on what's supported.
+See the [provider documentation](../providers) for more details on what's supported.